patrickjwoods/blog/_posts/2015-01-02-books-my-friends-think-i-should-read.markdown

 On the other hand, I've had this feeling lately that I'm on, or arriving at, a plateau. archer>malmo ventures is in its third year, things are going well, and I can't help but sense that things are getting a little too comfortable.
 Never a good sign.

 I've always been a reader, so I always look to the written word for guidance and inspiration.
 I'm also lucky to have a lot of really smart and creative friends to turn to for input and advice in times like this.
-So I reached out on Twitter to get their thoughts and what to read next.
+So I reached out on Twitter to get their thoughts on what to read next.

 Here's how I got the conversation going: